thomhurst/EventMediator/README.md

 A mediator for eventing - Publish a message and it'll make sure all your subscribers get it

+This uses source code generation to build publishers for you based off of an interface.
+Subscribers can be implemented by you exactly how you'd like, you just have to hook into the events given to you.

 Install via Nuget
 `Install-Package TomLonghurst.Eventing.Mediator`